mythril-forge/homebrew-spells/spells/cantrips/spare-the-dying.md

 ---

 ## Description
 You touch a living creature that has 0 hit points.
-The creature becomes stable and gains `1d4` temporary hit points.
+The creature regains `1d4` hit points.

 ---